Julienv28/Final_Decoding_Biases/aboutme.md

 ---
 layout: page
-title: About me
+title: About us
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd like to pay attention to our work
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+We are a group of devoted Sciences Po Students.
+We want to focus here on:

+- AI Biases
+- Gender-based impact of Algorithms
+- Queer Discriminations
+- Facial Recognition

+Already excited to read it?

-### My story
+### The story behind this project

 To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.